ramtiga/go-pocket/README.md

 # go-pocket

-Interface to pocket API written by golang.
+Interface to pocket API written in Go.

 ## Install: